HackSocNotts/hacksocnotts.github.io/src/_events/2020-pete-gallagher-talk/description.md

 We then add a connection to an Azure IoT Hub.

-Finally I show how to spin up a Blazor app.
+Finally he will show attendees how to spin up a Blazor app.

 What you’ll learn by attending this session;